Writing Her Own Destiny

 The small cluster of streets that form Hamburg’s Sternschanze district are lined with independent businesses and cultural venues, populated by immigrants from around the world.
 Being raised in such a dynamic setting gave a young Gianna Shamone her first glimpse into lives that defy social convention.

 In her creative work, Gianna exemplifies the same entrepreneurial boldness that gives the Schanze its buzzing energy.
 She radiates self-composure despite our anxiety-ridden times and is confident, approachable, and deeply spiritual.
 In Berlin, Gianna’s first years were spent working in the music industry as an artist manager.
 After realising that she identified more with the artists than with the corporate machine promoting them, she turned to analog photography and began taking portraits of the artists she was working with.
 Just a year later, she made the leap from management into photography and videography full-time.
-She has since become the author of a volume of poetry, Becoming, and she shows no sign of slowing down.
+She has since become the author of a volume of poetry, Finding Me, and she shows no sign of slowing down.
 We talked to Gianna about having the courage to try something new, staying vulnerable, and embracing uncertainty.

 You didn’t start off in Berlin.
 Where did you grow up?

 I grew up in Hamburg, raised by a single mum with the help of her best friend.
 My mum used to be a hairdresser, and her best friend is as well.
 The mother of my mum’s best friend was also involved as.
 That is how I grew up: in a hair salon, raised by three independent women.